dman4703/cs4641-131-project/docs/index.md

 ## Objective

 ### Problem
 Given an overextension event where price is far from an AVWAP, determine whether the price will revert sufficiently within the next 15–30 minutes to yield a profitable mean‑reversion trade.
 If a profitable reversion is likely, predict the distribution of return magnitudes to set dynamic take‑profit and stop‑loss levels.

 ### Motivation
 Low capital trading favors low‑turnover, high‑conviction trades.
-AVWAP/Bands are popular but trading every deviation results in slippage and costs.
+AVWAP/Bands are popular, but trading every deviation results in slippage and costs.
 We combine unsupervised detection, supervised filtering, and quantile exits to build a successful mean‑reversion strategy.

 ## Methods